Post three of three, in section For Teachers

 External Resources

-This is a list of resources that could be helpful in supporting people get access to safety and recovery.
+This is a list of resources that could be helpful in supporting people to get access to safety and recovery.

 A comprehensive and user-friendly guide for people who are experiencing mania or people who are supporting someone who is experiencing mania.
-There is a lot of crossover between mania and psychosis and the advice generally carries across very well.
+There is a lot of crossover between mania and psychosis, and the advice generally carries across very well.

 Resources and support for adverse meditation experiences, including individual and group therapy.